Jig grinder

 The most important factor on a jig grinder is the dual-spindle configuration.
-The main spindle is roughly positioned with between 1" or 2" of travel for setup, and then the 0.100" of outfeed is used during machine operation to outfeed into the work.
+The main spindle is roughly positioned with between 1" or 2" of travel for setup, and then the 0.100" (2.54 mm) of outfeed is used during machine operation to outfeed into the work.
 A spacer bar may be used between the grinder and main spindle, allowing large (9" radius or larger) work to be completed.
 The main spindle has a wide range of speeds to ensure proper grinder feed rates are maintained.

 On October 19, 2022, the United States Department of Justice charged four individuals and two companies with violating U.S. export laws by attempting to smuggle a jig grinder, which is a dual use, export-controlled item, to Russia.